Reports

 However in times of crisis investors may not be able to rely exclusively on market makers for liquidity so daily volume is a relevant figure.

-VAS has the highest liquidity in the category, with over $21 million being traded per day.
-IOZ is the second highest at over $14 million while A200 follows behind at $9 million.
+VAS has the highest liquidity in the category, with almost $70 million being traded per day.
+IOZ is the second highest at over $30 million while A200 follows behind at $24 million.

-MVW has a daily traded volume of $2.6 million, which is the lowest volume of those compared.
+MVW has a daily traded volume of $4.8 million, which is the lowest volume of those compared.
+MVW is slowly increasing in trading volume but it is still considerably smaller than its peers.

 Returns